 There are many famous traditions synonymous with New York City, and Macy’s Thanksgiving Day Parade is at the top of that list.
-The first parade marched down Broadway in the winter of 1924, and in the years since it’s grown to be an event with more than 3.5 million spectators.
-The parade is also broadcast on both NBC and CBS and boasts a whopping 50 million televisions viewers.
-And like any long-standing NYC institution, the history and stories behind the festivities and larger-than-life balloons are certainly interesting.
+The first parade marched down Broadway in the winter of 1924, and in the years since, it’s grown into an event with more than 3.5 million spectators.
+After a television-only event last year because of the coronavirus pandemic, the iconic Macy’s Thanksgiving Day Parade is returning this year with in-person spectators.
+Ahead, learn all about the parade’s 97 years and see some incredible archival photos.

-Elephants in the first Macy’s Parade 1924, then called Macy’s Christmas Parade
+Elephants in the first Macy’s Parade 1924, then called Macy’s Christmas Parade.
+Via Macy’s Inc.

-The original parade route started on 145th street and Convent Avenue in Harlem and continued six miles to Herald Square.
+The original parade route started at 145th street and Convent Avenue in Harlem and continued six miles to Herald Square.
 The parade itself was small, about two blocks, but the route was almost three times as long as it is today.
 The boisterous processional included Macy’s employees marching to the flagship store, as well as floats, professional bands, and live animals borrowed from the Central Park Zoo.
-The parade was a big success, and within a week Macy’s announced that New York City should set aside the morning of November 25th, 1925 because the parade would be back next year.
+The parade was a big success, and within a week, Macy’s announced that New York City should set aside the morning of November 25, 1925, because the parade would be back next year.

-Over the next few years the parade continued to grow in popularity, and in 1927 the live animals were replaced with balloons.
+Over the next few years, the parade continued to grow in popularity, and in 1927, the live animals were replaced with balloons.
 A man by the name of Anthony Frederick Sarg moved to New York from London to start his own marionette business.
-When Macy’s caught wind of his unique talents they invited Sarg to design a window display for the store to advertise the parade.
-In addition to the display, Sarg’s animal-shaped balloons made their way into the parade.
+When Macy’s caught wind of his unique talents, they invited Sarg to design a window display for the store to advertise the parade.
+In addition to the display, Sarg’s animal-shaped balloons made their way into the main event.
 They were made by the Goodyear Tire and Rubber Company in Akron, Ohio.
 Felix the Cat was the first balloon animal to be included in the parade.